-The Working Group's draft Conceptual Alternatives would be presented for PNR and Board review and refinement into a Preferred Alternative.
+Conceptual Alternatives developed with input from the Working Group would be presented for PNR and Board review and refined into a Preferred Alternative.
 With Board approval, the Preferred Alternative would be ultimately incorporated into the Hawthorns Area Plan and advanced into the environmental review phase.

-Working Group Composition
+Public Access Working Group Composition